heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 # SAPL Server LT - lightweight authorization server.

 This is a lightweight PDP server without any UI.
-The server monitors the directory defined by the property `io.sapl.server-lt.path`, which defaults to `~/sapl/policies`.
+The server monitors the directory defined by the property `io.sapl.pdp.embedded.server-lt.config-path` and `io.sapl.pdp.embedded.config-path`, which defaults to `~/sapl/policies`.
 The PDP configuration for combining algorithm and environment variables is expected in a file `pdp.json`.
 All SAPL documents in the folder named `*.sapl` will be published to the PRP.